maxkapur/maxkapur.github.io/_posts/2050-12-29-interesting-submodular.markdown

 $$

 are submodular for $$p_i, q_i \in [0, 1]$$ where each $$p_i \leq q_i,$$
-and provide an application of this small result to demonstrate its practical value.<!--more-->
+and examine an application of this small result that demonstrates its practical value.<!--more-->

 # Background on submodular functions